-So with July 8 dawning, and the game between France and West Germany ahead, perhaps we should reconsider the appropriateness of that Cavalier and Roundheads comparison.
+So with 8 July dawning, and the game between France and West Germany ahead, perhaps we should reconsider the appropriateness of that Cavalier and Roundheads comparison.
 Is it so wrong to define France as being for flair and artistry, and the Germans more for the graceless efficiency of getting the job done; wanting to progress, not play football?
-This is why the game was so important for ‘The Game’.
-If France could show that a willingness to trust a belief in ability, deployed with artistry and joie de vivre to overcome a relentless efficiency, football could have worthy heirs to the Magical Magyars, the Brazilian Samba and the Dutch Masters.
+This is why the game was so important for ‘the game’.
+If France could show that a willingness to trust a belief in ability, deployed with artistry and joie de vivre to overcome a relentless efficiency, football could have worthy heirs to the Magical Magyars, the Brazilian Samba and the Dutch masters.

 The Seville evening was muggy as Dutch referee Charles Corver called the two captains together.
 A Dutch referee?
 Surely an advantage for the elegant French style.
 A decision deep into the game, however, would suggest to the contrary.
-Platini shook hands with Manfred Kaltz, the long-serving Hamburger SV defender standing in for the hamstrung Karl-Heinz Rummenigge who was sat on the bench.
+Platini shook hands with Manfred Kaltz, the long-serving Hamburg defender standing in for the hamstrung Karl-Heinz Rummenigge who was sat on the bench.
 The rituals were watched by Scot Bob Valentine, but the match to follow would be more a triste than a celebration of love as its denouement unfolded.
 Corver whistled for the game to begin in front of a capacity 70,000 crowd and set in motion one of the most talked-about games in history.

 Back in 1974, Paul Breitner had been a member of the West German team that had doused the flame of Cruyff and the first flowering of Dutch football during the World Cup final in Munich.
 On that day, efficiency had won out over flair.
 Breitner was now the only survivor of that team, no longer a full-back, but now coaxed from international retirement to be the fulcrum of Derwall’s midfield.
 Would the same happen again?
 The early stages of the game suggested that it may, with Breitner dominant, unleashing surging runs and passes, seeking to open up the French defence.